h8d13/Vase/.github/docs/docs_main.md

 - Document changes and tweaks as I go
 - Brickable: Feel no shame in re-installing

+> Advanced stuff can be applied to Artix while simpler system stays with Arch.

 ## Info for nerds / Benchmarks

 ### Time